rhoffman0214/BobsComponents/README.md

  [http://localhost:5096](http://localhost:5096)

 #### Dependencies
+***Alterntaively you don't need these dependencies if you have the .NET runtimes and SDKs installed locally.***
-- Remote Containers is a helpful VS Code Extension when running VS Code.
-Open the project with a remote container.
+- Remote Containers VS Code Extension
 - Docker Desktop